Kandy-IO/kandy-cpaas-js-sdk/tutorials/Logging.md

 }
 ```

 With the logs saved, the application can decide on a method for providing them directly to a user that best suits them.
 A simple method would be to create a `Blob` for the logs, and allow the user to download it as a file.
 See below for a sample implementation of this method.
+In this case we will also demonstrate formatting the logs in NDJSON format, which appends a new line after each log entry.

 ```html
 <input type="submit" value="Download Logs" onclick="downloadLogs()" />